stuarthallows/react-tooltip/README.md

 has [issues with React 18](https://github.com/ReactTooltip/react-tooltip/issues/769).
 Using Floating UI to manage the positioning of the popup it is now very simple to build a tooltip.

+> Update: The React Tooltip project has now been updated to work with React 18.

 ## Installation

 There's no package install for this.
 To use it, copy the `Tooltip` component into your project and add the following